loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

  - `/category/{slug}/products?{query}` - Search for products in a particular category

 ### Break down the data into resources
-With the URLs, defined, its easy to determine which resources we'll need.
+With the URLs, defined, its easy to determine which resources you'll need.

  - `ProductResource`
  - `DealResource`
  - `CategoryResource`

-This is where it's useful to determine similarities between our Resources (eg. the `ProductResource`, `DealResource`, and `CategoryResource` all have the same URL structure, with the exception of `/category/{slug}/products?{query}` path on `CategoryResource`):
+This is where it's useful to determine similarities between Resources; for example, the `ProductResource`, `DealResource`, and `CategoryResource` all have the same URL structure, with the exception of `/category/{slug}/products?{query}` path on `CategoryResource`:

- - `/{pluralName}?{query}` - search with a query and the resource plural name
+ - `/{pluralName}?{query}` - Search with a query and the resource plural name
- - `/{name}/{slug}` - get details about the resource
+ - `/{name}/{slug}` - Get details about the resource

 ### Using patterns to reduce duplication

-Determining which patterns our API should be based on is a tricky task.
-We'll likely want to change it in the future.
-In order to keep our patterns flexible, we can define these patterns via simple TypeScript functions (but you can do this in JavaScript as well).
-For our API, lets start with a `SearchableResource` pattern, since all of our resources will have support the same search and listing operations.
+It can be tricky to determine the patterns on which to base the API, since you'll likely want to change it in the future.
+To keep the patterns flexible, you can define these patterns via simple TypeScript functions (you can also do it in JavaScript).
+Start with a `SearchableResource` pattern, since all of the resources must support the same search and listing operations.

 The `SearchableResource` pattern will define all of the semantics for an OpenAPI fragment that supports search.